 Spiritual warfare is real, whether we acknowledge it or not.
 God's Word tells us, "The secret power of lawlessness is already at work" (2 Thessalonians 2:7).
 God instructs us to be vigilant and prepared for battle while encouraging us that we are already equipped for combat.
 Second Corinthians 10:4 reminds us, "The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds."
 We need to persevere so that when we have done the will of God we will receive what he has promised.
-"We do not belong to those who shrink back and are destroyed, but to those who have faith and are saved" (Hebrews 10:36, 39).
+"We do not belong to those who shrink back and are destroyed, but to those who have faith and are saved" (Hebrews 10:36,39).

-Heavenly Father, may the God of peace who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip us with everything good for doing his will and may he work in us what is pleasing to him, through Jesus Christ, to whom be glory for ever and ever (Hebrews 13:20).
+Heavenly Father, may the God of peace who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip us with everything good for doing his will and may he work in us what is pleasing to him, through Jesus Christ, to whom he glory for ever and ever (Hebrews 13:20).
 In Christ's name.
 Amen.

-1 Peter 5:8

-"Be alert and of sober mind.
+1 Peter 5:8 "Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour."

 Ephesian 6:10-20 is a metaphor for the steps we need to take to prepare for spiritual warfare.

-When was the last time you lost sight of the battle against our adversary, Satan the devil, and his host of demons?
-How is having the character of God synonymous with wearing the armor of God?
-Think of a time that God's divine power defeated a stronghold in your life and praise Him for it.
+1. When was the last time you lost sight of the battle against our adversary Satan - and his host of demons?

+2. How is having the character of God synonymous with wearing the armor of God?

+3. Think of a time that God's divine power defeated a stronghold in your life and praise Him for it.

+"I prayed for this child, and the Lord has granted me what I asked of him.
+So now I give him to the LORD."
+1 Samuel 1:27,28a